 Dissertation: (18 credits)

 Students who want to conduct research in a very specialized field with a particular faculty member will be allowed to register for a 3-credit independent study course.
-No more than one such independent study will be allowed for the whole period of graduate studies.
+No more than two such independent study will be allowed without permission from the Graduate Program Director and only in exceptional cases.
 Under no circumstances will a student be authorized to take a regularly-taught course as an independent study.
 Independent studies are envisioned as an opportunity for students to carry out specialized research, not as a substitute for regular courses.

 The dissertation proposal is a five-page document with an appended bibliography that explains in detail the proposed thesis topic, the critical instrument chosen to approach it, existing scholarship on the subject, and an overarching plan for its development.
 The proposal is prepared in consultation with the thesis adviser but it is revised and evaluated by all the members of the student's graduate committee.
 The proposal should follow the general guidelines in the Regulations for Thesis and Dissertation Preparation.
 A copy of the approved proposal must be filed with the Dean of Graduate Studies at least one full semester prior to defense of the dissertation or thesis.

-Students who have completed all course work must register in SPN 6xxx during the semester in which he or she expects to be admitted to candidacy.
+Students who have completed all coursework must register in SPW 7910 Pre-dissertation Research during the semester in which he or she expects to be admitted to candidacy.
 Students fully admitted to candidacy subsequently register in SPN 7980 Dissertation Research.
 Candidates must be registered in at least three credit-hours of dissertation research every semester --including at least one summer term-- once he or she begins such preparation.
 The candidate must be enrolled for at least three dissertation credits during the semester in which the doctoral degree is awarded.

 A dissertation or thesis is a formal and systematic discourse or treatise advancing an original point of view as a result of research.
 A dissertation is required of all candidates for the doctoral degree.